OSBI/juju-strata-demos/README.md

 [Datafari](http://www.datafari.com/en/) leverages several Apache building blocks, and integrates them to make your life easier.
 Modular, reliable and documented, [Datafari](http://www.datafari.com/en/) can be used as a content management solution, but it can also be used as a product for a third party solution.

-* Apache Solr 4: A scalability for up to hundreds of millions of documents, advanced functionnalities (facets, autocompletion, suggestions...)
+* Apache [Solr](http://lucene.apache.org/solr/) 4: A scalability for up to hundreds of millions of documents, advanced functionnalities (facets, autocompletion, suggestions...)
 * Apache [Manifold](https://manifoldcf.apache.org/)CF: secured connectors for the main data sources.
 * AjaxFranceLabs: a graphical framework in HTML5/Javascript

 # Main Services deployed
 ## [Datafari](http://www.datafari.com/en/)

 [Datafari](http://www.datafari.com/en/) is a charm developed by France Labs, a member of our Charm Partner Programme.
 It is not yet published to the charm store, but this is a roadmapped evolution.
-More information on [their website](http://www.[Datafari](http://www.datafari.com/en/).com)
+More information on [their website](http://www.datafari.com/en/)

 ## [Hadoop](https://hadoop.apache.org/) Cluster